-MitoHQ have placed 2nd in consecutive rounds, that will surely help them up the leaderboard.
+MitoHQ have placed 2nd in consecutive rounds, so they are surely going to move up the ladder.

-MitoRed, who were sitting in 3rd will drop a spot with their 5th placing here.
+MitoRed, who were sitting in 2nd may drop a spot with their 5th placing here.

 Let us take a look at the overall standings now:

 Interestingly there were no changes in the top 3 positions.
 Though Platinum LED's BioMax 600 has extended it's lead over the pack with a 5 point buffer over 2nd place going into the final round.

 MitoHQ with their consecutive 2nd place are now in 4th place, but still a long way from the top - trailing 13 points from the BioMax.

 Joovv have slipped down to bottom position after this round meaning RedTherapy are in 5th place.
 Though there are only a few points separating 4th and 6th position.